fieldtrip/website/tutorial/connectivity.md

 #### Exercise 11

 {% include markup/info %}
-Let's say you wanted to look at cortico-cortical connectivity, e.g. interactions between visual and motor cortex in a particular frequency band.
+Let's say you wanted to look at cortico-cortical connectivity, e.g., interactions between visual and motor cortex in a particular frequency band.
 How would you approach this?
 {% include markup/end %}

 ## Summary and further reading